torgie/docker-php-generic/README.md

 # docker-php-generic
-Generic PHP server for little docker webapps
+Generic PHP server for little docker webapps; this just adds some core modules.

 ## Running the container
-The only thing you need to do is mount a host directory into /var/www
+The only thing you need to do is mount a host directory into /var/www/html!

-Optionally, you can set the LETSENCRYPT_EMAIL and LETSENCRYPT_HOST environment variables to automatically generate an SSL certificate for the given HOST.
+This works well when combined with jwilder's nginx reverse proxy.
+Just set the VIRTUAL_HOST environment variable when running the container and let the proxy do the rest.

-And lastly, if this is behind an nginx reverse proxy, set VIRTUAL_HOST to have that traffic automatically routed to this container and fed out the appropriate ports.
-This will almost certainly be the same as your LETSENCRYPT_HOST.
+If also combining it with the letsencrypt companion, then set the LETSENCRYPT_HOST environment variable to be the same as VIRTUAL_HOST to enable turn-key SSL.

 ## Enjoy!